-Daymar College offers an online Associate of Applied Science in Medical Assisting – Administrative.
+Hussian College (Formerly Daymar College) offers an online Associate of Applied Science in Medical Assisting – Administrative.
 This degree will provide students with learning experiences integral to developing knowledge and skills in the medical office.
 They will cover modern office administration, practices, and procedures.

 Students can expect a competency-based education with assessments that depend on entry-level requirements.
 Along with the core courses, they will need to complete general education courses to help them manage interpersonal and social situations.

 The online classes are ideal for full-time students who want to earn a degree in 18 months.
 Some of the courses included in the program curriculum are:

 - Medical Law and Ethics

 Completing the program will allow students to apply for the three national certification exams in the field, including the National Certified Insurance and Coding Specialist, the National Certified Medical Office Assistant, and the National Certified Medical Assistant.